Causes of and Treatment for Sore Throat in Children

-- Viruses.
-By far, the most common cause of sore throat is any one of a large number of viruses, none of which are treatable with antibiotics.
+By far, the most common cause of sore throat in children is any one of a large number of viruses, none of which are treatable with antibiotics.
 These viruses can cause high fever and very painful sore throat.
 They can feel just as bad or worse as strep throat.

-- Strep throat.
 This is caused by the strep bacteria, and is treated with antibiotics.
+(See more on Strep below.)

-- Coxsackie virus (hand, foot, and mouth disease).
-This is a virus that causes high fever and painful canker sores on the throat, cheeks, gums, or lips.
+This is a virus that causes high fever and painful canker sores on the throat, cheeks, gums or lips.
 Click on mouth sores for more info on this.

 - Fever is very common to strep throat; although viruses can also give you fever.
 Fever over 101 for more than three days is more likely to be strep throat.